 Was there a need for collaboration (teamwork) and with whom?

 Did you have to improvise on the adoption day?

 What lessons can we conclude in retrospect?

-At the end of the meeting, the young entrepreneurs received a certificate for their participation at the Entrepreneurship for Kids Program, and for executing the project Dog adoption day.
+At the end of the meeting, the young entrepreneurs got a certificate for their participation at the Entrepreneurship for Kids Program and for executing the social project that took care of abandoned dogs.